 - Sonos deals: the cheapest price on every Sonos speaker

 The One produces a weighty, full-bodied and spacious sound that’s capable of going loud for a speaker this small.
 Voices are clearly projected, bass is solid, and treble is crisp and clean.
 It’s a surprisingly sophisticated sound, and one that’s natural and authentic.

-That general sonic character also carries over to the far larger Play:5, but it’s able to produce a far bigger and bolder sound, thanks to its larger chassis and extra drivers: three 10cm mid-woofers sit below a trio of tweeters, one front-firing and two horned outwards for greater dispersion, and are powered by six matching Class D amplifiers.
+That general sonic character also carries over to the far larger Five (formerly Play:5), but it’s able to produce a far bigger and bolder sound, thanks to its larger chassis and extra drivers: three 10cm mid-woofers sit below a trio of tweeters, one front-firing and two horned outwards for greater dispersion, and are powered by six matching Class D amplifiers.